UAAP Final Four: Television and radio

 The Final Four is heavily covered by the media.
 With the UAAP as one of the leading collegiate leagues in the country, the Final Four games are broadcast live throughout the country.

-From 2000 to 2020, the UAAP Finals and the Final Four games, were broadcast by ABS-CBN's UHF channel Studio 23 nationwide and produced by ABS-CBN Sports.
-Prior to Studio 23, the games were broadcast by Silverstar Sports on the state-controlled People's Television VHF channel 4.
+From 2000 to 2020, the UAAP Finals and the Final Four games, were broadcast by ABS-CBN's UHF channel Studio 23 (later S+A from 2014 to 2020) nationwide and produced by ABS-CBN Sports.
+Prior to Studio 23/S+A, the games were broadcast by Silverstar Sports on the state-controlled People's Television VHF channel 4.
 Since July 2009, the UAAP is also aired in high definition through cable channel Balls, via their channel Balls HD.
 Upon signing a new contract at the conclusion of UAAP Season 72 in October 2009, the Finals will be aired through VHF television channel ABS-CBN 2, beginning in 2010 and renewed again in October 2013 at the conclusion of UAAP Season 76.
 Prior to 2001, the games were also aired live on DZSR Sports Radio 918-AM; after ABS-CBN's takeover of broadcast rights, its Manila FM station 101.9 For Life! aired updates during and after the games, but not blow-by-blow coverages.
 In 2010, radio coverage of the games were aired on DZRJ-AM 810.

-Starting the 2021-2022 season, with the ongoing COVID-19 pandemic and the closure of ABS-CBN on free television since 2020, the UAAP has signed new broadcast rights with Cignal TV, resulting in the establishment of the UAAP Varsity Channel dedicated to live broadcasts and archived games of the league across selected events.
+Starting the 2021–22 season, after the COVID-19 pandemic and the closure of ABS-CBN on free television in 2020, the UAAP has signed new broadcast rights with Cignal TV, resulting in the establishment of the UAAP Varsity Channel dedicated to live broadcasts and archived games of the league across selected events.
 One Sports and TV5 have also signed in to televise the games live nationwide, with the latter catering to all post-season matches for both basketball and volleyball tournaments.